 Wood flour is a light-brown, flour-like, wood by-product most commonly used to thicken epoxy resin to a peanut-butter consistency for filleting (radiusing inside corners.)
 Wood flour makes a thixotropic, coarse structural putty.
 Easily sandable.

 It is important that safety precautions are heeded when working with fillers.
 Keep dust from getting in eyes and on skin.
+Make sure to work in a well-ventilated area and wear proper safety equipment including gloves and respirator.

 For more information, visit us at http://fiberglasswarehouse.com